throwaway96/dejavuln-autoroot/README.md

 > LG has already started testing patched firmware.
 Do not update your
 > firmware if you want to be able to root your TV.

-While it has not yet been released, firmware version 03.40.05 for several 2023 OTAIDs (W23O, W23H, and W23P: all 2023 OLEDs and more) is patched.
+While it has not yet been released, LG is testing patched firmware for several 2023 OTAIDs (W23O, W23H, and W23P: all 2023 OLEDs and more).
 It is likely that DejaVuln will be patched in any firmware with a webOS version of 8.4.x (codename number1-namtok).

 I expect to see patched firmware for most webOS 4.5+ OTAIDs start rolling out relatively soon.
 However, webOS 3.5 will almost certainly never receive patched firmware, and 4.0 probably won't either.

+Right now, unless you messed with the "NSU Mode" setting in the Instart menu (which is not recommended), you will not have patched firmware.

 ## Instructions